 Suddenly, Mrs. Beauf (a co-worker’s wife) appears that her husband is ill and has been chased by rhinoceros all the way to the office.
 Botard argues against the existence of the so-called “rhinoceros” movement, saying that the local people are very intelligent by the empty rhetoric of a mass movement.

-When a rhino came out of the office and destroyed the rhino, all the staff and their boss, Mr. Papillion, was caught inside.
+When a rhino came out of the office and destroyed the rhino, all the staff and their boss, Mr. Papillion, were caught inside.
 Mrs. Beauf realized that the rhino was actually Mr. Bauff.
 Despite advising her, she jumped on the stairs and returned to her husband (on stage) and joined her husband.
 Daisy calls in firefighters and AK office workers escape through the office window.

 Barneger went to see Jean, apologizing for the argument he had had the previous day, but found him in bed, heavy in an illness he had never done before.
 The two friends start arguing again, first of all, about the possibility of people actually becoming gangsters and then the morality of the transformations.
 The gene first begins to grow strongly against the rhinoceros, and slowly.